DmitriyEshenko/accel-ppp-docs/control_features.rst

 accel-cmd
 ^^^^^^^^^

 This application is very powerful and often used if you have `cli` connection.
 Be default accel-ppp listen *TCP* port *2000*  for input/output with accel-cmd.
 However `telnet` has same functions, but `accel-cmd` is more comfortable, allow send command without enter in to another environment.
-Detail about cli you may ret at :ref:`cli_configuration` .Let's revise `accel-cmd` possible commands.
+Detail about cli you may read at :ref:`cli_configuration` .Let's revise `accel-cmd` possible commands.

   * `accel-cmd show stat` - one of more important command, allow display  *accel-ppp* daemon statistics and information about connections types and something counters such as RADIUS auth, acct summary and lost queries.
 Detail below: